 Chitosan hydrochloride

-After cellulose, which occurs in woody plants, chitin is the most abundant biopolymer on earth.
-It is found in the skeletons of crustaceans and crustaceans, but also in the cell wall of fungi, the cell wall of nematode eggs, the skeleton of insects, etc. Chitin is completely degradable into carbon dioxide, water and nitrogen compounds and is therefore a 100% organic product.
+After cellulose, which is found in woody crops, chitin is the most common biopolymer on Earth.
+It is found in the skeletons of crustaceans and shellfish, as well as in the cell walls of fungi, the egg cell walls of nematodes, the skeletons of insects, and more.
+Chitin is completely biodegradable into carbon dioxide, water, and nitrogen compounds, making it a 100% natural product.

 Old spruce forest and group of edible girolle mushrooms